 7. Joe Montana (1989)

 Joe Montana made his noise in the playoffs.
 Part of the reason he's always at the top of all-time quarterback lists is his four super bowl rings.
-However, to ignore the total greatness of the 89 season would be criminal.
-Many forget he only played in 13 games so a full season would have certainly surpassed 4,000 yards and 30TD's.
+However, to ignore the total greatness of the 89 seasons would be criminal.
+Many forget he only played in 13 games, so that in a full season, he would have indeed surpassed 4,000 yards and 30TD's.